julianramey/monica/README.md

 ### 4.1.
 Prerequisites
 *   Python 3.x
-*   A Microsoft 365 account with an email address for Fiona.
+*   A Microsoft 365 account with an email address.
 *   An Azure AD application registration with appropriate Mail permissions (e.g., `Mail.ReadWrite`, `Mail.Send`) for Microsoft Graph API access.
 *   An OpenAI API key (or access to a similar AI model provider if `gpt/generator.py` is adapted).